Chart of Accounts

 3. Getting the user's chart of accounts

-At any time, you can retrieve the user's chart of accounts:
+At any time, you can display the chart of accounts or programmatically retrieve the user's chart of accounts:

 curl \